gchq/gaffer-doc/docs/federation-changes.md

 This is useful if you have an OperationChain and want to send different parts of the chain to different graphs.

 #### Individually sending a sequence of Operations to a subgraph
-You could send a sequence of operations within one chain to the same subgraph using `graphIds`, however, this is not always effecient:
+You could send a sequence of operations within one chain to the same subgraph using `graphIds`, however, this is not always efficient:
 ```json
 {
     "class": "uk.gov.gchq.gaffer.operation.OperationChain",